 This report was not commissioned to enter into the debate about social science, social research or social investment.
 Nor was it to fully analyse the reasons for Superu’s demise.
 Rather, the underlying consultation was seen as a high level sweep of knowledge about a relatively narrow range of past social sector research initiatives, to identify any generic factors contributing to their success or failure.
 The aim of this report is to inform future initiatives and improve their chances of success.

-Stats NZ has pointed out a few inaccuracies and gaps in the report, particularly in the history and progress of the household survey programme and development of the Integrated Data Infrastructure (IDI).
+- Stats NZ has pointed out a few inaccuracies and gaps in the report, particularly in the history and progress of the household survey programme and development of the Integrated Data Infrastructure (IDI).
 These aren’t major errors but the report will become part of the public record and be referred to in the future, so we are posting these corrections and explanations.
 This more comprehensive history also has value as a standalone record.
 Read the correction from Stats NZ here.